esm7/obsidian-map-view/README.md

 ## Limitations

 - Although both light & dark themes are supported, the map itself is currently only light.
-- Was not yet tested & adapted to Obsidian Mobile.
+- Experience in mobile is not as good as it should be.
+Most notably there's no GPS location support due to permission limitations of the Obsidian app.

 ## User Guide